(760) 443-7241

 Allergy Testing

 Comprehensive allergy panel that includes testing for regional allergens, insects, and food allergens.
 Testing is done using blood serum.
+Allergy testing can often find the root cause of GI inflammation, vomiting, diarrhea, skin disorders, and upper respiratory problems.

 IDEXX (32844)

-Certified Veterinary Inspection (CVI) for International Travel
+Certified Veterinary Inspection (CVI) Certificate for International Travel

 300